-Workplace discrimination can occur in a number of ways and is prohibited by Title VII of the Civil Rights Act of 1964 (Title VII).
+Workplace discrimination is prohibited by Title VII of the Civil Rights Act of 1964.
 This federal law bans employment discrimination based on “race, color, religion, sex and national origin”.
-Title VII covers employer actions such as hiring, promoting, discharging, fringe benefits, salary or wage, classification, job training, and referral among others.

-If you or someone you know believes he or she is a victim of racial discrimination, contact a seasoned and aggressive discrimination lawyer in NYC right away to learn about your rights and obligations under the law, as well as time limits for filing a charge.
+If you or someone you know believes they are a victim of promotion discrimination, contact a seasoned and aggressive lawyer in NYC right away to learn about your rights and obligations under the law, as well as time limits for filing a charge.

 What is Discrimination?

-The law does not require an employer to offer promotions to employees, however, denying an employee a promotion simply because of his or her minority status is prohibited under the law.
+The law does not require an employer to offer promotions to employees, however, denying an employee a promotion simply because of their minority status is prohibited under the law.
 While there are some cases in which direct evidence exists of race discrimination, these are few and far between.
 More often than not, an employee has to prove discrimination using indirect evidence.

-To prove that an employer has passed an employee for a promotion based on his or her minority status, a victim would have to have comments that were made that justify the promotion was not given specifically because of race.
+To prove that an employer has passed an employee for a promotion based on their minority status, a victim would have to have comments that were made that justify the promotion was not given specifically because of race.

 - Segregating employees of a particular race in certain jobs;